 • Familiarize with the EU project design tools required to participate to tenders and manage European projects;

-The Master and the single course are part of the academic offer for Lifelong Learning of Independent Assessment Bodies.
+The Short specialisation degree and the single course are part of the academic offer for Lifelong Learning of Independent Assessment Bodies.

-The Master’s Degree in European Policies, Projects and Funding meets the educational needs of those who want to qualify professionally in the European policy and project planning areas.
+The First-level short specialisation degree in European Policies, Projects and Funding meets the educational needs of those who want to qualify professionally in the European policy and project planning areas.
 In particular:

-• Diploma holders, university students and graduates who want to approach the profession of European project writer;
+• University students and graduates who want to approach the profession of European project writer;

-• Professionals and public administrators (for companies, consultancy firms, trade organizations, tertiary sector) who need to acquire or deepen their knowledge and competencies on European project management.
+• Professionals, public administrators and who work in companies, consultancy firms, trade or associations, which need to acquire or perfect knowledge and skills in the field of European planning;

 • Consultants on European regulations and policies, with particular reference to the EU funding resource system;